 3rd Day – Topola, Oplenac mausoleum, Wineries, Belgrade

-Third day will start with reach and tasty homemade breakfast which is a treat for all senses.
-After you say goodbye to Ivan and his mother we will continue our trip through Šumadija to nearby town of Topola where renewal of modern Serbian state started in 1804.
-On the tip of Oplenac hill you’ll visit Royal mausoleum, church where 27 members of royal family are buried, decorated with mosaics: 40 million pieces in 15.000 shades of colour.
-From this point onward we are only enjoying Šumadija wine.
-First we’ll stop by Royal wine cellar, established in 1930s by Serbian king, after this one we’ll visit most prominent Serbian winery Aleksandrović and as grand finale of the day we’ll have a local lunch with wine tasting at young winery Arsenijević, whose young winemaker will be your host during the meal, explaining how he makes his wines and how does it match with the food.
-After lunch we are leaving Šumadija and heading to Belgrade for the rest of the day and overnight in a great Jump Inn hotel, located in trendy Savamala district.
+Third day will start with reach and tasty homemade breakfast.
+After you say goodbye to our hosts, the trip continues through Šumadija to nearby town of Topola.
+Renewal of modern Serbian state started there in 1804.
+On the tip of Oplenac hill you’ll visit the Royal mausoleum, church where 27 members of royal family are buried.
+It is decorated with mosaics: 40 million pieces in 15.000 shades of colour.
+From this point onward you are only enjoying Šumadija wine.
+First, we’ll stop by Royal wine cellar, established in 1930s by Serbian king.
+After this one we’ll visit most prominent Serbian winery Aleksandrović.
+As a grand finale of the day we’ll have a local lunch with wine tasting at young winery Arsenijević, whose young winemaker will be your host during the meal.

 4th Day – Belgrade fortress, Tito’s tomb, St. Sava church, Zemun, Gardoš hill